pdr9908/portfolio/README.md

+# PORTFOLIO

+Hey there, Paula here!
+Thanks for visiting my portfolio!

 ## about me

-Hey there, Paula here!
-Thanks for visiting my porfolio!

 I am a recent grad with a Master's degree in Data Science.
 I've worked on both solution-oriented and exploratory projects dealing with diverse data sources.
 I've completed projects spanning a breadth of topics, from processing cardiac signals for arrythmia detection in patients with congenital heart disease to analyzing web-scraped news articles with NLP techniques and social science approaches like running focus groups.
 My passion lies in building a strong career in data science and AI in order to provide data-driven solutions across myriad domain.

+**I am currently job hunting!
+Check out my [resume](files/PaulaRescala_Resume.pdf)!
+Feel free to contact me and check out my social media to connect or chat:**

+## bio

+I was born in Castelar, Argentina and immigrated to the United States (specifically Tampa, FL) when I was three years old.
+As a result, my first language is technically Spanish but I started learning English at a young age and thus consider myself having two mother tongues.
+Since then, I've completed an internship in Germany and my master's degree in Switzerland due to my love of exploring the world, new cultures, and learning languages.

-Additionally, I have many extracurricular hobbies that I couldn't live without and inspire some of my personal projects.
+In fact, I have many extracurricular hobbies and passions that I couldn't live without and inspire some of my personal projects.
 These include:

 * reading and buying books (I consider these separate hobbies)
 * bouldering